SoftwareAG/c8y-docs/content/cockpit/data-explorer-bundle/working-with-data-explorer.md

 The right hand side shows all of the selected data points.

-For further information on the data point library refer to [Data point library](#data-point-library).
+For further information on the data point library refer to the [Data point library](/cockpit/data-point-library/).

 To remove a data point from the data point list, click the menu icon and select **Remove from list**.